nadethoughts/Aetheria/Campaigns/Nimble/PCs/Scritch (Temporary PC).md

 > The played recording and campaign notes use **Scritch**.
 The temporary character sheet and ability-card assets use **Skritch**.
 Scritch remains the campaign-canon spelling unless corrected at the table.

 ## Player
-Ryan (temporary PC during Session 08)
+Ryan (temporary PC during Sessions 08–09 land-party scenes)

 ## Quick Details
 - **Campaign**: Nimble